0xHkSa/agent-sandbox/ROADMAP.md

-# Hawaii Outdoor Hub - Development Roadmap
+# Go Hawaii - Development Roadmap

 > **Current Status**: MVP working with real-time weather/surf data and AI-powered recommendations
 > **Goal**: Transform from basic AI tool to "pro surfer's secret weapon" - a local expert in your pocket